 Drop is based on the dimension from cheek contact at the top of the comb to the top of the shoulder, and is measured on the stock from the top of the forearm to the top of the butt (using the top of the forearm as a reference datum).
 Drop determines how much upright the head is, versus laying the head down forward.
 More drop = more upright head position.
 Less drop=lower position.
 Less drop is preferred for recoiling airguns like springers and PCP maybe over 40 fpe where recoil starts becoming noticable.
 Basically we are raising and lowering the height of the cheek in relation to the shoulder by changing drop.
 Another factor that can determine maximum drop is what will fit in the blank.
 If you have a preferred drop, let me know.

 Length of pull is really based from where the eye relief and comb height put the head, and where the shoulder ends up in the designed shooting position.
 Measured from the trigger to the butt as a reference, and the inside the elbow measuring is generally right on the money, but it is important to understand that length of pull is really based on the dimension of the eye to the shoulder with the cheek in contact with the wood and looking down the optic.
 You can read more about determining length of pull here.

-As we have seen, stock design starts with the eye looking down the optic, from that centerline measured down to the cheek and that's where the top of the comb goes, and from there to the shoulder, and that sets the drop, and eye relief when in the designed shooting position sets the length of pull.
+Basically, stock design starts with the eye looking down the optic, from the center of the eye measured down to the cheek is where the top of the comb goes, and from the cheek to the shoulder sets the drop, and eye relief when in the intended shooting position sets the length of pull.